tokio-rs/website/content/blog/tokio-0-1.md

 futures,
 [a zero-cost abstraction for asynchronous programming in Rust](http://aturon.github.io/blog/2016/08/11/futures/).
 It provides a suite of basic tools, `tokio-core`, for asynchronous I/O with futures.
-It also provide a higher-level layer, `tokio-proto`, for easily building sophisticated servers and clients; all you have to do is handle message serialization.
+It also provides a higher-level layer, `tokio-proto`, for easily building sophisticated servers and clients; all you have to do is handle message serialization.
 You can use the Tokio stack to handle a wide range of protocols, including streaming and multiplexed protocols, as well as more specialized